candycat1992/PencilDrawing/README.md

 * **resultsFromPaper**

 	Include the results of the paper for comparison.
-I grabbed them in their website (http://www.cse.cuhk.edu.hk/leojia/projects/pencilsketch/pencil_drawing.htm).
+I grabbed them in <a href="http://www.cse.cuhk.edu.hk/leojia/projects/pencilsketch/pencil_drawing.htm" target="_blank">their website</a>.

 # Reference